mediaelement/mediaelement-plugins/README.md

 See`src/` directory, and check how the files were written to ensure compatibility.

 **Note**: the `for...of` loop could have been used, but in order to bundle them and reduce the size of the bundled files, it is **strongly recommended to avoid*** its use.

-## Node.js

-Since `MediaElement.js` uses [Grunt](http://gruntjs.com/) to compile it, Node.js is required.
-Download it at https://nodejs.org/ and follow the steps to install it, or install `node.js` with `npm`.

-Once installed, at the command prompt, type `npm install`, which will download all the necessary tools.